shaffooo/django_nplusone/README.md

 This should start logging possible N+1s warnings using your logger configuration.
 The library uses standard python `logging` module and uses logger by the name of `nplusone`.

+## Ignore specific warnings

+You can ignore warning for a specific statement by ending the statement with `# NO-NPLUSONE`.

 ## Test

 You can test the N+1 warning logging by putting some code as shown below somewhere in your application code that you know will get executed.
 Say you have a model `User` with a foreign key field `org` to `Organization` model.